ObamaCare under fire: Lawsuit, tax repeals and ‘Medicare-for-all’ push leave ACA fate unclear

 Those proposing a rapid expansion of “Medicare-for-all” generally see ObamaCare as a good first step, but a mere building block toward a government-run system.
 While ObamaCare essentially relies on a combination of Medicaid and subsidized private insurance to expand coverage, "Medicare-for-all" would go much further -- relegating the private insurance industry to a marginal role.

 Sens.
 Bernie Sanders and Elizabeth Warren are among the presidential candidates backing such a policy.
-Rep. Alexandria Ocasio-Cortez, D-N.Y., who has emerged as a de facto thought leader for the party’s left flank, even recently vented about the sign-up process -- illustrating how the liberal bloc no longer treats ObamaCare as the gold standard in health care.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., who has emerged as a de facto thought leader for the party’s left flank, even recently vented about the ACA sign-up process -- illustrating how the liberal bloc no longer treats ObamaCare as the gold standard in health care.

 “This is absurd,” she complained on Twitter.
 “No person should go without healthcare, &no one should go through this, either.”